Showing posts with label 1995. Show all posts

 As a version of Joust, the controls ought to be spot-on.
 I'm grateful they are just that and implement the standard jousting practice - defeat the enemies by lancing them from a higher position.
 There are optional weapons like bombs, but these are impossible to use.
 In stark contrast to the main controls, they are awful and demand a combination of holding a direction whilst hitting fire - in midair!!
 That doesn't work.

-That's about it to Glad Killing Impact; flip-flap through every screen killing anything nasty.
+That's about it for Glad Killing Impact; flip-flap through every screen, killing anything nasty.
 Forget the weaponry and concentrate on the (excellent) jousting to defeat your foe.
-Ultimately, you will reach a boss and these guys are always tough nuts - so beware!!
-This leaves only one question, what is this "Glad" thing about?
+Ultimately, you will reach a boss, and these guys are always tough nuts - so beware!!
+This leaves only one question: what is this "Glad" thing about?

 Okay, let's pause the boring reading for a couple of sexy screenshots...

-Watch out for the dragonflies that are deceitfully cunning creatures.
+Watch out for the dragonflies, which are deceitfully cunning creatures.

 Oh no, a dragon!!
 These chase well but aren't quick, so easy prey.